Dog Dental Health

 Their dog gets more energetic — picking up toys they hadn't touched in months.
 Because when the mouth stops hurting, they come back to themselves.

 This isn't one lucky dog.
-Thirty thousand dog parents are watching the same timeline play out at home — the fresher breath around week one, the calmer eating by week two, the energy that comes back by week four.
+Thirty thousand dog parents are watching the same timeline play out at home — fresher breath around week one, calmer eating by week two, the energy back by week four.

 "The yawn-in-your-face smell is what got me to try it.
 Two weeks in and it's completely different.
 A few sprays, done."

-"No way I was ever brushing my dog's teeth daily.
+"No way I was ever brushing daily.
 This I actually keep up with.
 Sixty days in and the difference is real."

-↑ Placeholder — remplace par tes VRAIS avis / screenshots UGC (les vrais convertissent mieux et sont conformes Meta).
+↑ Placeholder — remplace par tes VRAIS avis / screenshots UGC.

 30,000 dog parents have already started.
 Today's a good day to be next.